-4 We recognise that the generative AI development chain is complex, and that application developers and application deployers can sometimes be two different parties.
+6 We recognise that the generative AI development chain is complex.
+Application developers (who develop solutions or applications that make use of AI technology) and application deployers (who provide AI solutions or applications to end-users) can sometimes be two different parties.
 For simplicity, this paper uses the term "application deployers" to refer to both application developers and deployers.

-5 This includes Google Cloud, Microsoft Azure and Amazon Web Services.
+7 This includes Google Cloud, Microsoft Azure and Amazon Web Services.

-6 Microsoft, which is both a cloud and model service provider, has initiated some elements of this.
-See https://learn.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility-ai manner.
-This will provide stakeholders with greater certainty upfront, and foster a safer ecosystem.
+8 Microsoft, which is both a cloud and model service provider, has initiated some elements of this.
+See https://learn.microsoft.com/en-us/azure/ security/fundamentals/shared-responsibility-ai this case, for example when using open-source or open-weights models, should require application deployers to download models from reputable platforms to minimise the risk of tampered models.
+Being the most knowledgeable about their own models and how they are deployed, model developers are well-placed to lead this development in a concerted manner.11 This will provide stakeholders with greater certainty upfront, and foster a safer ecosystem.

-7 Open sourcing makes available the full source code and information required for re-training the model from scratch, including model architecture code, training methodology and hyperparameters, original training dataset and documentation.
-Models that are closer to this end of the spectrum (but not fully open) include Dolly and BLOOMZ
+9 Open-sourcing makes available the full source code and information required for re-training the model from scratch, including model architecture code, training methodology and hyperparameters, original training dataset and documentation.
+Models that are closer to this end of the spectrum (but not fully open) include Dolly and BLOOMZ.

-8 Open-weights makes available pre-trained parameters or weights of the model itself, but not the training code, dataset, methodology, etc. Existing open-weights models include LlaMa2, Falcon-40B-Instruct and Mistral 7B-Instruct.
+10 Open-weights makes available pre-trained parameters or weights of the model itself, but not the training code, dataset, methodology, etc. Existing open-weights models include LlaMa2, Falcon-40B-Instruct and Mistral 7B-Instruct.